torproject/stem/docs/tutorials/to_russia_with_love.rst

       return "Unable to reach %s (%s)" % (url, exc)

   # Start an instance of tor configured to only exit through Russia.
 This prints
   # tor's bootstrap information as it starts.
+Note that this likely will not
+  # work if you have another tor instance running.

   def print_bootstrap_lines(line):
     if "Bootstrapped " in line: